mtajada/fantasia/docs/store_arquitecture.md

     *   `canGenerateStory()`: Checks if the user (free or premium) has available story generations (monthly limit or purchased credits, though story credits are not fully implemented yet).
     *   `canGenerateVoice()`: Checks if the user is premium AND has either remaining monthly voice generations OR available purchased voice credits.
     *   `hasCompletedProfile()`: A selector returning `true` if `profileSettings` exists and `profileSettings.has_completed_setup` is true.
 Used for routing.

+    **Important Distinction: Monthly Quota vs. Purchased Credits:**
+    It's crucial to understand the difference in how voice generation allowances work:
+    *   **Monthly Voice Generations (Premium):** Represented by tracking `monthly_voice_generations_used` against a fixed limit (e.g., 20).
+This is a *quota* that **resets to 0** at the start of each subscription period (handled by the Stripe webhook).
+This effectively makes the full quota available again each month.
+Unused generations from one month **do not roll over** to the next.
+    *   **Purchased Voice Credits (`voice_credits`):** Represent a *balance* of credits bought separately.
+These credits **persist** across subscription periods and **do not reset** monthly.
+They are only consumed when used (either by free users or by premium users who have exhausted their monthly quota).
+This balance accumulates if more credits are purchased.

 *   **Key Actions:**
     *   `checkAuth()`: Verifies auth, loads profile, triggers `syncAllUserData`. **Central function.** Determines initial redirect path (`/home` or `/profile-config`) based on `profileSettings.has_completed_setup`.
     *   `loginUser(user)`: Sets user state, loads profile, triggers `syncAllUserData`.